Everyone Home DC COVID-19 Updates & Resources

 Critical Information for Our Community

-- Everyone Home DC offices are closed and our team is working remotely.
-We plan to re-open our offices on Monday, June 8 and will continue to share updates here.
+- Everyone Home DC offices are closed and our team is working remotely until further notice.

 - Family Housing Programs continue to provide case management support, largely through remote check-ins, to safely support families remaining stably housed.